 Metformin helps control blood sugar levels by decreasing the amount of sugar the body makes and absorbs, while also making your cells more responsive to insulin.
 It is one of the most widely used prescription treatments to treat type 2 diabetes.

-Metformin contains the active ingredient Metformin Hydrochloride.
-It is intended to help control the amount of sugar in the blood, as well as responding to low amount of insulin produced in the body.
+Metformin contains the active ingredient Metformin Hydrochloride, which helps control blood sugar and responds to insulin produced by the body.
 It can be used on its own or combined with other medications.

-Metformin is regarded as the most commonly prescribed and safe medication for diabetes treatment in the world, and has been successfully treating Type 2 diabetes for more than 40 years.
-Metformin is also referred to as Glucophage®, Glucophage® SR, Metsol®, Bolamyn® SR.
+Metformin is a very commonly prescribed medication for diabetes treatment.
+It is also marketed as Glucophage®, Glucophage® SR, Metsol®, Bolamyn® SR.